ynsta/steamcontroller/README.md

 This project is a standalone userland driver for the steam controller to be used where steam client can't be installed.

-For the moment only the xbox360 gamepad emulator is working.
+For the moment only the xbox360 gamepad emulator is working, tested with:
+ - Kodi,
+ - BloodBowl2 with wine,
+ - KDE Input Device settings,
+ - evtest.

 The final purpose is to have support for custom mapping created with a stand-alone tool or imported from steam vdf files.